Sighting the Aurora Borealis in Alaska (2025)

 Before I tell you what we saw, you deserve to understand what you're actually looking at when the sky lights up.
 Because once you know, it hits even harder.

-The northern lights are, at their core, a collision.
+The northern lights are a collision.

 The sun is constantly throwing stuff at us, not just light, but a stream of charged particles called the solar wind.
 Electrons and protons, traveling at a million miles an hour, constantly flowing outward from the sun in every direction.
 Most of this just bounces off Earth's magnetic field, which acts like a giant invisible shield around the planet.